Elements of Design in Fashion

 17. Visual from Gauri and Nainika Spring/Summer 2010, Lakme Fashion Week, India.

-18. Kate Moss wearing a symmetric outfits with futuristic inspirations.
+18. Kate Moss wearing symmetric futurism inspired dress.

 19. Symmetric outfit from Stella McCartney Autumn(fall)/Winter 2009 collection.